International Payments Ops Workflow Redesign: Reduce Million Dollar Losses from Unvalidated Payments

 Determine scope

-After interviewing a senior ops team member to understand the foundational aspects of ops - systems, team structure, KPIs, pain points, jobs-to-be-done - I worked with the Product Owner and Business Analyst to decide which systems to focus on for a 3 week Discovery sprint - we couldn’t get across all 6 in-depth the timebox.
+The Product Owner, Business Analyst and I worked together to decide which systems to focus on for a 3 week Discovery sprint - we couldn’t get across all six systems in-depth within the timebox.

 We chose eOCP and ITF because they were: